hapax/hapax.github.io/assets/chuzenji.md

 years, both lake and mountain were closed to horses, cows, and women.

-The town is sometimes called Chuzenji, sometimes Okunikko (奥日光, "inner Nikko"), and even in this ambiguity, it seems more defined by its proximity to other things than any properties of its own.
+The town is sometimes called Chuzenji, sometimes Okunikko (奥日光, "inner Nikko"), and even in this ambiguity, seems more defined by its proximity to other things than any properties of its own.
 It is in between, or nearby, but never "here".
 The day my bus rolled up the mountain and into the carpark, it was swaddled in a